 What are the signs and symptoms of a stinger?

 Stingers are felt right after the injury.
 Symptoms include:

 It’s common for symptoms to last for seconds or minutes.
 If pain doesn’t go away after this time, the problem may be more serious.
-Talk to your child’s doctor if the symptoms persist.
+Talk to your child’s healthcare provider if the symptoms persist.

-The doctor will ask about past injuries and pain.
+The healthcare provider will ask about past injuries and pain.
 He or she will also examine your child’s neck and shoulder.
 An X-ray or other imaging tests (tests that take images of the inside of the body) may be done to rule out other problems.

-Your child’s doctor will talk with you about the best treatment plan for your child.
+Your child’s healthcare provider will talk with you about the best treatment plan for your child.
 As soon as your child feels a stinger, he or she should: